Difference Between Squash and Racquetball

 Racquet size27 inches long22 inches long

-Shape of the racqueta narrow structuretear drop shaped
+The shape of the racqueta narrow structureteardrop shaped

 OriginEnglandAmerica

-RulesCan stand anywhere in the serving areHas a serving box where the playing must confine
+RulesCan stand anywhere in the serving areaIt has a serving box where the player must confine

 What is Squash?

-Squash that was originally invented by school kids from London discovered that when small rubber balls are hit with certain strength, they “squashed” and so began the era of Squash.
+Squash which school kids from London originally invented, discovered that when small rubber balls are hit with a certain strength, they “squashed”, and so began the era of Squash.

-This racket sport went on to become one of the most played sports in the world and is enjoyed by about 20 million people worldwide.
+This racket sport has become one of the most played sports in the world and is enjoyed by about 20 million people worldwide.

-Squash in its initial years lacked the space and the Harrow school kids adjusted to it.
-Even now the game is played in closed quarters where the first player hits the ball in such a way that the second player is unable to take a hit and thus looses point.
+Squash lacked the space in its initial years, and the Harrow school kids adjusted to it.
+Even now, the game is played in close quarters where the first player hits the ball so that the second player cannot take a hit and thus loses points.

-The court dimensions of a Squash game are 32 ft x 21 ft x 18.5 ft and interestingly, the Racquet here is spelled just “Racket”.
-The ball in a squash game is smaller than that used in Racquetball and is typically made 39.5 to 40.5 mm in diameter.
+The court dimensions of a Squash game are 32 ft x 21 ft x 18.5 ft, and interestingly, the Racquet here is spelt just “Racket”.
+The ball in a squash game is smaller than that used in Racquetball and is made 39.5 to 40.5 mm in diameter.

-A professional squash game is played for five rounds and each for 11 point.
+A professional squash game is played for five rounds, each for 11 points.
 The winner has to win by a clear 2 points in a championship game.
-However, no matter its popularity, it is yet not included in Olympics tournaments.
+However, no matter its popularity, it is not yet included in Olympics tournaments.

 squash sport